Characteristic cycles and the microlocal geometry of the Gauss map, I

 \section{Appendix: A twistor variant}

-In this appendix we sketch a twistor variant of the Fourier-Mukai transform that gives another construction of multiplicative subgroups of Tannaka groups.
-We do not know how to see Weyl groups in this twistor approach, but for $\scrD_A$-modules that are not of geometric origin, it usually yields bigger multiplicative subgroups than the above microlocal approach (see example~\ref{ex:nonconic}).
+In this appendix we sketch a twistor variant of the Fourier-Mukai transform that gives another source of subgroups of multiplicative type.
+We do not know how to see Weyl groups in this picture: The Fourier-Mukai transform for Higgs sheaves will only give vector bundles, not local systems, so we lack the monodromy operation and can only apply part (a) of theorem~\ref{thm:gradedfiberfunctor}.
+However, for simple holonomic $\scrD_A$-modules that do not arise from Hodge modules, the twistor construction usually yields bigger subgroups of multiplicative type than microlocalization (see example~\ref{ex:nonconic}).